LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-views.rst

 .. admonition:: Note

-   We don't have to anything else to display error messages, because that validation is already built in!
+   We don't have to add anything else to display error messages, because that validation is already built in!

 Now when we run our application and enter a bad event name or forget our description, we get the error message displaying what we should be entering!